 A Habanero pepper infused vodka shaken with pureed passionfruit and cane sugar.
 I loved it so much, that I decided to replicate the recipe myself and it has now become “My Signature” drink even at home.

 Mediterranean Exploration Company – http://www.mediterraneanexplorationcompany.com

 The best part of this restaurant is that if you leave it up to the chef, you will receive whatever he feels inspired to create in the moment.
 So take it from me, order the Tasting Menu.

 One of my favourites on the menu is the Bacon Wrapped Dates.
 Items such as the Moroccan Baked Eggs were definitely a first for me making it a meal never to be forgotten.

 My only disappointment, is that each time that I have been here, the dessert was simply chocolate covered pistachios.
 They were a great finisher, but I am big dessert fan, so would have loved to have tried something new and delicious.

 The long harvest tables are conducive to meeting new friends and having great conversation.
 (Photo from the Mediterranean Exploration Company’s Website)

-The valet at Hotel Monaco suggested we try a restaurant from the up and coming area on Division Street with a specific call out for Pok Pok.
+The valet at Hotel Monaco (now called the Royal Sonesta) suggested we try a restaurant from the up and coming area on Division Street with a specific call out for Pok Pok.
 Are we ever glad we listened.
 We were a bit hesitant when we first walked up since it was just a house with tent-like structures attached to the outside.